mohamedamineayadi/NODE-SERVER/README.md

         Show
         Delete
   then export Module
 + Creating a js File for every Table in Routes Folder : specifiying every file path and creating links for every CRUD exemple : (../api/create)

-  + updating server.js file
++ Updating server.js file
      Creating New route variables to put links